vitest-dev/vitest/docs/config/index.md

 })
 ```

 If you are running Vitest with [`--no-threads`](#threads) flag, your tests will be run in this order: `node`, `jsdom`, `happy-dom`.
-Meaning, every test with the same environment is grouped together, but is still run sequentially.
+Meaning, that every test with the same environment is grouped together, but is still run sequentially.

 ### update